ProbablyFaiz/rl/README.md

-# RL — RegLab / Sherlock utilities
+# RL — Research Utilities

 RL is a Python library which provides several things:
 - A set of utilities commonly required in Python research codebases, including: